danBhentschel/jumping-from-angular1-to-angular/markdowns/components.md

 ```

 * `selector` is obviously the tag name
-* `templateUrl` is the same as in Angular1, you can also use `template`
+* `templateUrl` is the same as in Angular1, you can also use inline `template`
 * `styleUrls`, that's the cool new feature as you can add a list of stylesheets to include.
+You can also use inline `styles`

 The class serves as a controller for your component.